2025 Syrian parliamentary election: Electoral college system

-Each governorate's electoral subcommittee will nominate around 150 people per constituency, forming a local electoral college, from which a single or few parliamentary representative will be elected.
-14 subcommittees will be formed, one per governorate.
+Each governorate's electoral subcommittee was to nominate around 150 people per constituency, forming a local electoral college, from which a single or few parliamentary representatives will be elected.
+14 subcommittees were to be formed, one per governorate.

-The preliminary list of the members of the electoral college members was released on 24 September, allowing a one-day period for objections to be submitted.
-The final list was published on 26 September, and candidacy applications for MPs is open between 27 and 28 September.
+The preliminary list of the members of the electoral college members was released on 24 September, allowing a one-day period for submitting objections.
+The final list was published on 26 September, and candidacy applications for MPs were open between 27 and 28 September.

 Equality

-To discuss views and proposals, the Higher Committee met with several groups including: